OsandaMalith/Zip-File-Freak/README.md

 Zip-File-Freak
 ==============

-An automated Zip file cracker
+An automated Zip file cracker in Python and Ruby (Ruby version soon)